hzhucn/OpenPoseUnityDemo/unitydemo/README.md

 	DownArrow	|		Slow down animation (only in BVH and JSON mode)

 ## IMPORTANT NOTICE
-1. DO NOT try to back to the menu or quite the program while video is recording. (you may need to restart the program)
+1. DO NOT try to back to the menu or quit the program while video is recording. (you may crash the program)
-2. Sometimes video recording will fail (when the processing could not stop), just restart and record again.
+2. If your video recording fails (when the processing could not stop), just restart and record again.
 3. The default video saving folder is "C://Users/{UserName}/Documents/RockVR/Video".
 (And there is no way to change it so far.)

 ## Project setup instructions - if you want to open in Unity